 One of the biggest pitfalls of the Jr/Sr High life is the “black hole” backpack.
 This is just a killer for ADHD kids.
+They literally cannot function like other kids, so you want to set them up for success right from the beginning.
 You want to look for a backpack with just a few pockets, and a simple notebook set-up that will minimize any confusion.

 I chose a Trapper Keeper-Style notebook with front & back pockets and dividers for each subject.
 I labeled the front & back pockets very clearly as “PAPERS TO GO HOME” and “PAPERS TO TURN IN” so there is only ONE place to keep papers that need to travel back & forth.
 Simplicity is the key – it makes it so confusing for these kids if they have multiple places to look for their things.

 The biggest pitfall for these kids is the BLACK HOLE backpack.
 Get them something simple that will your ADHD kid keep organized.
 One spot for work to do, one for work to turn in.

 The Planner Problem – they HATE planners!

 The school planner is also a critical tool with multiple classes.
 You have to get them into the habit of writing down their assignments for every class, every day.
 Yes, they will hate it and they will fight it, but they didn’t like potty training much either and you survived that!

 Our rule is that if he leaves it at school, he has to go to bed early – a fate worse than death in his book.
 He also has to write something for every class – even if it is “No Homework”.
 Otherwise, he has to use the “phone a friend” option to call one of his friends from that class and get them to confirm the homework assignment.
 That stops the “I don’t have any homework today” excuse right in it’s tracks.
 And besides, “it’s totally embarrassing, Mom!”
 That makes it a great deterrent.